florianharrasser/TIE/docs/mass_calculation.rst

 =========================

 *This chapter explains how to calculate the dry mass of a cell.
-There are different methods available for this calculation, which are described in the following sections.*
+There are different methods available for this calculation, which are described in the following section.*

 *************************************************************************************************************